-Sliced zucchini rounds are topped with freshly grated cheddar and fontina cheeses and baked to bubbly perfection in this tasty Zucchini au Gratin.
-This seasonal side dish is easy and cheesy!
+Zucchini Gratin made with tender sliced zucchini rounds topped with freshly grated cheddar and fontina cheeses, baked to bubbly perfection!
+This scrumptious seasonal side dish is easy and cheesy!

 :: PIN IT for later ::

 It’s already mid-summer and if I see one more spiral zucchini recipe I’m going to go berzerk!

 Granted, I’ve bust out a few each year for… oh gosh however freaking long I’ve been humoring my blogging addiction, but it doesn’t mean I can’t get sick of them.
 I get it; zoodles are fun to say, fun to eat, and they’re trendy as all get out, but they’re are basically assaulting me via Pinterest at this point and I’m contemplating a restraining order.
 Now do me a favor and slice your gosh darn zukes to make this dish?

 You’ll be glad you did.
 I’ll be glad you did.

 - 1 large or extra large zucchini squash

 - 1/2 cup minced yellow onion

 - 1 tsp extra virgin olive oil, for sauteing